rebelsky/sams-assorted-musings-reflections/cnix-intro-1.md

 Does the world really need another book on thinking in C and Unix?
 Probably not.
-Eric S. Raymond's [_The Art of Unix Programming_](http://www.catb.org/esr/writings/taoup/) is an excellent text that is available free online.
-Kernighan and Pike's _The Unix Programming Environment_ is a classic [14].
+Eric S. Raymond's [_The Art of Unix Programming_](http://www.catb.org/esr/writings/taoup/) is an excellent text that is available free online [17].
+Kernighan and Pike's _The Unix Programming Environment_ is a classic [18].
 Although Mike Gancarz's _The Unix Philosophy_, is less widely read than those two works, it also has very useful parts.
 Beyond that, there's a whole Web of information on these topics.